Erisly/locales/README.md

     - `` `Hi!
 My name is PikaGirl!
 This text is in a small code block.` ``
     - `<Hi!
 My name is PikaGirl!
 This text is an escaped link.>`
     - `[Hi!
 My name is PikaGirl!
 This is a link.](https://pikagirl.me)`
 - Variables are indicated as `{{{variable}}}`.
+Do not translate these.
 Please maintain these across translations.
     - For example: `PikaGirl has {{{amount}}} apples.` will become `PikaGirl has 5 apples.`
 - Variables are also sometimes indicated as `%s`.
+Do not translate these.
 Please maintain these across translations.
     - For example: `%s hours` will become `5 hours`

 ## If you have any questions, join [PikaGirl's Official Discord Server](https://pikagirl.me/support)